VCLTrer/starbucks-udacity-capstone/README.md

 This project demonstrates how to analyze and predict customer responses to different types of offers using demographic and transaction data.
 By leveraging machine learning techniques and cross-validation, we can identify which demographic groups are most responsive to specific offer types, providing valuable insights for targeted marketing strategies.

-## Future Work

-- **Feature Engineering**: Explore additional features that might improve model performance.
-- **Model Optimization**: Experiment with other machine learning algorithms and hyperparameter tuning techniques.
-- **Deployment**: Develop a web application to deploy the model for real-time prediction.

 ## Authors

 - Thato Rammoko